-The research found the most significant decrease in East Africa and we therefore need to draw lessons from what we have done right in the anti FGM campaign in this region.
+The research found the most significant decrease in East Africa and we, therefore, need to draw lessons from what we have done right in the anti-FGM campaign in this region.
 Of vital importance is that most East African countries developed comprehensive and coherent laws which have facilitated efficient public sensitization and awareness as well as investigation and prosecution of perpetrators.

-It is crucial that we are not complacent about such hard won gains, they must be safeguarded against the threat of regression that continues to lurk.
+It is crucial that we are not complacent about such hard-won gains, they must be safeguarded against the threat of regression that continues to lurk.

-In January 2018, a doctor in Kenya filed a petition to have Kenyan anti FGM legislation declared unconstitutional and get the country’s Anti-FGM Board abolished.
+In January 2018, a doctor in Kenya filed a petition to have Kenyan anti-FGM legislation declared unconstitutional and get the country’s Anti-FGM Board abolished.
 We are of course in court to defend the law on this one!

 The Kenyan government introduced a ban on the long-standing practice in 2011, making it illegal to carry out or help someone procure FGM.
-Failure to report the procedure, or stigmatising a woman for not being cut, were also rightly outlawed.
+Failure to report the procedure, or stigmatizing a woman for not being cut, were also rightly outlawed.

 Such legislation is crucial because making FGM illegal sends an important public message and empowers girls to reject something which is often forced upon them by parents or community elders.

 We also need to think about what more needs to be done to finally end this harmful practice.
-FGM is a form of gender-based violence and child abuse which occurs around the world and transcends religious, racial, cultural and country lines.
+FGM is a form of gender-based violence and child abuse that occurs around the world and transcends religious, racial, cultural and country lines.
 It is fundamentally a human rights violation —no matter the degree, severity, or motivation.
-Although the underlying reasons are numerous and varied, FGM has no legitimate justification and contributes to the oppression of women and girl.
+Although the underlying reasons are numerous and varied, FGM has no legitimate justification and contributes to the oppression of women and girls.